wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/5-exercise-upload-files-onedrive.md

 dotnet run
 ```

+You now need to authenticate with Azure Active Directory.
+A new tab in your default browser should open to a page asking you to sign in.
+After you've logged in successfully, you'll be redirected to a page displaying the message, **"Authentication complete.
+You can return to the application.
+Feel free to close this browser tab"**.
+You may now close the browser tab and switch back to the console application.

-After entering the username and password of a user, the path to the new file will be written to the console:
+The path to the uploaded file will be written to the console:

 ![Screenshot of the console application showing the uploaded file from the user's OneDrive](../media/05-app-run-01.png)